 Detective Vincent Bayonne stood beneath a lamppost on the edge of Woodland Park.
 He held a sack lunch in one hand and a cigarette in the other.
 His Army-green jacket hung loose on his thin frame, but his flannel shirt fit him well, tucked into his jeans.
 He watched from beneath his Detroit Pistons cap.
 He stuck his cigarette between his lips, an island of flesh in a sea of graying beard that extended from his ears to his solar plexus.Central City, 31-37

-Vincent Bayonne was born and raised in Detroit, Michigan.
+Vincent Bayonne had been born and raised in Detroit, Michigan.
 His mother was a housewife and his father an auto mechanic.
-His parents taught him to believe in the United States, Capitalism, and hard work.
-In some ways, he still holds those beliefs, but his experiences in Vietnam forced him to question how he’d been raised.
-He attended Mumford High School, played basketball, and ran track.
-He always liked history but never considered attending college.
+His parents taught him to believe in America, Christianity, Capitalism, and hard work.
+In some ways, he still held those beliefs and always would, but Vietnam forced him to question what he thought he knew about humanity, civilization, and society.

 As a marine medic, Bayonne experienced the war’s escalation.
 During his first tour, he believed in the mission even if he couldn’t identify his enemy or delineate the battle lines.
 He met a young woman whose home had been destroyed.
 He returned for a second tour to get to know her and to help her family.
 The war, however, followed a path he hadn’t predicted, and he found himself changed by the spilt blood of close friends, acquaintances, and more than a few strangers.
 He re-upped for a third tour because he believed he would survive, believed he could help the wounded, and didn’t know what he would do if he ever returned home.